franznowak/franznowak.github.io/index.md

 [![PCFG Parsing](assets/images/PCFG.png){: width="75%"}](https://arxiv.org/abs/2306.02303)

-The first language models ever devised were based on prefix-parsing Probabilistic Context-Free Grammars (PCFGs).
+The first language models were based on prefix-parsing Probabilistic Context-Free Grammars (PCFGs).
-The classic algorithm for this task is based on the CKY-Algorithm.
-However, it is not optimally efficient.
+The classic algorithm for this task is based on the famous CKY-Algorithm.
+However, it is not optimally efficient with respect to the grammar size.
 This paper proposes a speedup of this classic algorithm, resulting in better asymptotic complexity in terms of the size of the grammar.